c-blake/nio/README.md

-The basic idea here is to take fully seriously the old chestnut that file name extensions tell users contained formats to make data access efficient.
+The basic idea here is to take fully seriously the old chestnut that file name extensions tell users contained formats in order to make data access efficient.
 Specifically, we append to binary file pathnames a terse syntax inspired by (but simpler than) various Perl/Python "pack formats" and build APIs/tools around this.
 The syntax is simple & easy to remember (I think) since it is derived